e-noodle/aws-cicd-pipeline/README.md

    1. [create a repository to use for the repo](https://help.github.com/articles/create-a-repo/)<br>

+1. ### generate keys for the project

-1. ### create a secure private key and grant acceess to your repository
+   create a secure private key to grant acceess to your github repository

    1. export env variables to use with the commands below
       ```bash